 The synoptic project presents evidence from a business-related project testing the application of a selection of the knowledge, skills and behaviours defined in the standard.
 Each project will specify which selection of knowledge, skills and behaviours it is designed to test.
-The project does not need to cover every competence, but must cover a broad breadth of the competence outcomes, including the design, installation, maintenance and support of a communication network.
+The project does not need to cover every competence, but must cover a broad breadth of the competence outcomes, including building and testing simple high quality code.